+The French wine-growing region of Burgundy is legendary for its legacy of both red Burgundy (Pinot Noir) and white Burgundy wines (Chardonnay).
 Burgundy lies on the eastern side of France and covers just over 100 miles.
-The dominating grape varietals grown in this region are Pinot Noir (making Red Burgundy wines), Chardonnay (making White Burgundy wines) and Gamay (making Beaujolais).
+The dominating grape varietals grown in this region are Pinot Noir (making Red Burgundy wines), Chardonnay (making White Burgundy wines), and Gamay (making Beaujolais).

-As for Beaujolais, this is certainly a fun, affordable, and very approachable red wine.
+As for Beaujolais, it's certainly a fun, affordable, and very approachable red wine.
 Perfect for those beginning their red wine adventures, with lots of fruit flavor, low tannins, and general palate appeal.
 You can pick up a Beaujolais for $8 to $20.
 These are terrific warm weather wines.

 The Rhone Valley

 The Rhone Valley lies in southeastern France, providing distinct growing conditions to produce some of France's best bargain red wines.
 Grenache, Syrah, and Viognier are the primary grape varietals grown in this region.